What BRCGS Auditors Really Look for in Insect Control Systems

 - Suitability for the specific environment (e.g., production, storage, perimeter zones)

-Being able to explain the rationale for device placement demonstrates systematic control, which auditors look for in line with PRP expectations.
+Being able to explain the rationale for device placement demonstrates systematic control, a core expectation under PRP's.

 3. Evidence that devices are operational